ariannamethod/karl/README.md

 **KARL** is brought to you by:
 - **Oleg (Arianna Method)** — the mad scientist behind this whole thing
-- **Andrej Karpathy** — for nanoGPT and showing us that small is beautiful
 - **LEO** — to whom this project is dedicated ⚡️
 - **The Chaos** — for keeping things interesting
 - **You** — for reading this far (seriously, are you okay?)